 Using a backup password …

-Ising a password is highly recommended.
-If you don’t use it sensitive data like E-Mail account information, saved WiFi access credentials, or iTunes account information is not stored in the backup files.
+Using a password is highly recommended.
+If you don’t use it sensitive data like E-Mail account information, saved WiFi access credentials, or iTunes account information are not stored in the backup files.

 But keep in mind …